adelkesc/exercises_03/README.md

 ## Exercise 9, Lambda-expressions
 Create a class `Car` with at least the properties `Color`, `EngineSize` and `FuelEconomy` (in liters pr 100km).
 Override `ToString()` so that it prints the properties of the car.
-Create a `List` of 3 or more cars with varying properties.
+Create a `List` of three or more cars with varying properties.

-Use lambda expressions in combination with the `FindAll()` method of the `List` instance to find all cars that matches the following:
+Create a predicate method that takes a `Car` as argument and checks if the car is a particular color.
+Use the predicate method in combination with the `FindAll()` method of the `List` instance to find all cars of that color in your list and then print them to the terminal.

+Replace your predicate method with lambda expressions to find all cars that match the following:
 * a particular color
 * an engine size bigger than some value
 * a fuel economy lower than some value
 * a condition combining 2 or more properties

 You should create a lambda expression for each condition above and test your lambda expressions one by one by printing the results to the terminal.

-## Exercise 10, Predicate<T> delegates
-Create a Book class with at least the properties Title, Genre and Pages.
-Create a predicate method that takes a Book as argument and checks if the book has more than 100 pages.

-Test your predicate delegate method by writing a test that creates a list of 10 books and then uses the FindAll method of the List class to find only Books that are more than 100 pages long.
-Write these books to the console.